Sylius/Sylius/UPGRADE-API-1.13.md

 1. The `status` key has been removed from shop product review endpoints' responses.

-1. The `author` key has been changed form shop product review endpoints' responses:
+1. The `author` key has been changed in shop product review endpoints' responses:

     ```diff
     {